 How Daniels delivers segregation outcomes

 At Daniels, we partner with all sized healthcare facilities to ensure their risk and costs are managed throughout the waste journey.
 Some of the ways we ensure full compliance and safety to your staff and the environment is maintained are as follows:

-- Clearly labelled and color coded containers that make it clear to staff “which bin to put it in” with regards to medical waste, sharps, pharmaceutical, trace chemotherapy and hazardous waste disposal
+- Clearly labelled and color coded waste containers that make it clear to staff “which bin to put it in” with regards to medical waste, sharps, pharmaceutical, trace chemotherapy and hazardous waste disposal

 - Waste mapping at a facility level to ensure the right containers are positioned at point of need and eliminate risk of incorrect disposal due to absent containers

 - Per location Waste audits to identify challenge areas, and tailored action plans to train and correct behavior